 - If I sin, I won’t hear God’s voice.

 Read the story of Peter’s denial of Christ in John 18.
 Just when Jesus needed His disciple the most, Peter publicly denied Him—not once, but three times (vs.18, 25, 27).
 If anyone should be excluded from hearing on account of sin, shouldn’t it be Peter?

 What Jesus does next is the opposite of what we might expect.
 After Jesus’ death, a dejected, brokenhearted Peter goes out to fish.
 Then he sees Jesus on the shore, calling, “Come and eat breakfast” (John 21:12).
 In other words, “Come on Peter—let’s share a meal over this fire*—let’s TALK this over.”
 Over fish and bread, Jesus reaffirms His faith in Peter and talks to him about his destiny.
 Jesus doesn’t shun or isolate Peter; instead, He fellowships with Him.
 After all, this is His disciple, His friend, one of His precious sheep.

 *[Interestingly, Peter’s denial of Christ, and the breakfast on the shore both happen over a charcoal fire—the only two times a coal fire is mentioned in the Bible (John 18:18, 21:9).]

 Don’t you see my friends?
 Though sin can and does separate you from Christ, it’s not meant to be a permanent condition.
 The Holy Spirit forever beckons you to come and talk things over.
 He is not mad at you!
 He lovingly urges you to repent and seek forgiveness so He can put you back on course toward your destiny.

-There’s more to say on this subject, but I’ll wait until next time.
+There’s more to say on this subject.
+Next time we’ll talk about another myth when it comes to hearing God.
 For now, I hope you’ve begun to see that no matter who you are, where you are, or what you’ve done . . . as long as you’re a sheep, you can hear His voice.